DeCode: Decoupling Content and Delivery for Medical QA: Introduction

 In this work, we introduce the \textbf{Decoupling Content and Delivery (DeCode)} framework, a modular approach for generating patient-specific medical responses from clinical conversations.
 DeCode decomposes an existing clinical interaction into multiple complementary analytical perspectives, each implemented via a specialized LLM module.
 The outputs of these modules are subsequently synthesized to produce a final response that accounts for both medical correctness and patient context.

 Importantly, DeCode operates in a training-free paradigm, orchestrating the generation process through explicit clinical formulation and structured discourse constraints.
-Empirically, we demonstrate that DeCode substantially improves performance on HealthBench, increasing the prior state-of-the-art score from $28.4\%$ to $49.8\%$.
+Empirically, we demonstrate that DeCode substantially improves performance on HealthBench, boosting zero-shot performance from $28.4\%$ to $49.8\%$ and surpassing the recent state-of-the-art, MuSeR ($47.1\%$), by an absolute margin of $2.7\%$.
 Furthermore, we show that DeCode generalizes consistently across multiple leading LLMs, suggesting that the framework captures model-agnostic principles for personalized medical response generation.

 The remainder of this paper is organized as follows.
 Related works are introduced in Section~\ref{sec:related}.
 The proposed method is presented in Section~\ref{sec:method}.
 Experimental setup and results are provided in Section~\ref{sec:setup} and Section~\ref{sec:results}, respectively.
 Finally, Section~\ref{sec:conclusion} concludes the paper.